Last Updated on July 1, 2025 by George Pavlopoulos

 Mycenae, Greece

 Acrocorinth is one of the lesser-known spots of Greek antiquity.
-Located just an hour away from Athens, a visit to Acrocorinth is a must because of the landscape and the fortified castle.
+Located just an hour away from Athens, a visit to Acrocorinth is a must due to its stunning landscape and the fortified castle.
 Once again used ND filters for my travel video with the DJI Osmo Pocket due to the harsh light.
-I shoot the video at 30 fps and 1/60th shutter speed in 4K.
+I shot the video at 30 fps and 1/60th shutter speed in 4K.

 Delphi, Greece (4K)

-Delphi, the so-called “navel of the Earth,” is one of Greece’s most stunning locations.
-The world-famous landmark of Delphi is located in central Greece, and it’s one of the must-sees for Greek antiquity lovers.
-I shot a video in 4K with the DJI Osmo Pocket, and I used again the same ND 64 filter mentioned above.
+Delphi, often referred to as the “navel of the Earth,” is one of Greece’s most stunning locations.
+The world-famous landmark of Delphi is situated in central Greece and is one of the must-sees for lovers of Greek antiquity.
+I shot a video in 4K with the DJI Osmo Pocket, and I used the same ND 64 filter mentioned above.

 San Marino

-I was only for one night in San Marino.
+I was only there for one night in San Marino.
 However, this micro-nation impressed me with its beauty and kindness.
-Although I didn’t have enough time to shoot a proper travel video, I managed to shoot a one-minute video with some of its landmarks.
+Although I didn’t have enough time to shoot a proper travel video, I managed to capture a one-minute video featuring some of the landmarks.

 Sweden’s second-biggest city is one of the most beautiful places in Scandinavia.
-The days I spent in Gothenburg were fantastic -and the fair weather elevated the experience.
+The days I spent in Gothenburg were fantastic, and the fair weather made the experience even more enjoyable.
 Apart from walking around the city, I decided to rent a bike and cycle around.
 That said, in my travel video from Gothenburg, you will see footage from my walks and my cycling tours around the city.

-As you can see, the DJI Osmo Pocket produced good quality footage.
+As you can see, the DJI Osmo Pocket produced good-quality footage.
 I’m thrilled with the results, and for a non-pro videographer like me, it’s a pleasure to have some clips from the places I visit.
-Sure, the device has limitations due to its size, but it is probably more than enough for amateurs or people just starting with videography.
+The device has limitations due to its size, but it is likely more than enough for amateurs or those just starting in videography.
 If you’d like to record your journeys, I can only recommend the DJI Osmo Pocket for your travel videos.
 You can check the current price of the Osmo Pocket here.

 I plan to make even more travel videos, so bookmark this article and check back for updates.
 Also, follow me on YouTube for more travel videos with the DJI Osmo Pocket.